|Nutrition Facts (per serving)|

 Whether you enjoy this dish for breakfast, brunch, lunch, or dinner, this versatile recipe is a go-to last-minute meal in many Spanish homes.
-Finished in less than 30 minutes, it's a perfect mid-week meal.
+Finished in less than 30 minutes, it's a perfect midweek meal.

-- 4 tbsp extra virgin olive oil
+- 4 tablespoons extra-virgin olive oil

-- 1 yellow onion, diced small
+- 1 yellow onion (diced small)

-- 1 clove garlic, minced
+- 1 clove garlic (minced)

-- 4 oz Spanish chorizo sausage
+- 4 ounce Spanish chorizo sausage

 - 1 roasted red pepper

-- 1 tsp red pepper flakes
+- 1 teaspoon red pepper flakes

-- 1/2 tsp dried thyme
+- 1/2 teaspoon dried thyme

-- 1/2 tsp dried oregano
+- 1/2 teaspoon dried oregano

 - 8 eggs